Who is the world’s youngest judge?

 Applying the Definition

-Guinness World Records judges records across many legal systems.
+Guinness World Records evaluates record claims across many legal systems.
 When the same title describes very different offices, getting the record right requires looking at the office’s actual legal powers — not just its name.

 VII.
 A Practical Solution